gvwilson/sensibleadventures/nardica/nardica.md

 "Real as gulls and jellies!"
 Real as being hungry and lonely, she sometimes added to herself as she grew older.
+Real as the handwritten comments in the book's margins that she spent hours deciphering and daydreaming about.
 Real as being smart with machines and tech like her olders had been before the frozen southern ocean took them away.*